-COFA 6060 Research Project
+COFA 6060 Research Project S1 or S2 HPW6 C26

-S2 CCH9 C28

-This subject provides an opportunity for students to bring the range of art knowledge acquired over the previous five sessions, together into a sustained piece of research.
+This subject provides an opportunity for students to bring the range of art knowledges acquired over the previous five sessions together into a sustained piece of research.

 Students can choose to research a topic concerned with either a particular artist, art writer, art historian or philosopher, an institution or particular issues during a defined historical period, such as modernity, nationalism, orientalism or gender.
-Students must then, in consultation with a supervisor, conduct archival and field research.
-From this, a 6,000 word paper must be developed, demonstrating a cohesive methodology, critical evaluation and classification of research material, valid argumentation and writing skills, together with speculation and a clear delineation of ideas.
+Students must then, in consultation with a supervisor, conduct independent archival and field research over a prolonged period of study.
+From this research, an 6,000 word paper must be developed, demonstrating a cohesive methodology, critical evaluation and classification of research material, valid argumentation and writing skills, together with speculation and a clear delineation of ideas.